EARLY YEARS FOUNDATION STAGE SEPTEMBER 2014

 - Expressive arts and design

 Every day we provide a wide range of activities and experiences to enable each child to develop in all these areas, and we observe children carefully to monitor their individual development and progress.
-Every child has a ‘key carer’, who is responsible for developing a close relationship with her/him, supported by a second key carer to cover holidays, differences in staff shifts, etc. Staff record the child’s key achievements in her/his personal Learning Journey, a secure online system for tracking children's progress.
+Every child has a ‘key carer’, who is responsible for developing a close relationship with her/him, supported by a second key carer to cover holidays, differences in staff shifts, etc. Staff record the child’s key achievements in her/his personal learning journey on Famly, a secure online system for tracking children's progress.
 Photos of your child's activities are also uploaded to this site.This enables us to compare your child's progress against the national standards, as well as against others in the group.
-This record is shared monthly by email with parents.
+This record is shared almost immediately with parents who can log in via an app.
 Daily observation sheets are used to feedback daily activities to parents.
 Staff and parents also note children’s particular interests, ideas, and actions on the room’s ‘working board’, which provides a ready reminder of points to be taken forward in the coming days.
 Each week the key carer reviews the child’s achievements, using the Learning Journey and notes on the working board, then sets challenging targets to promote the child’s continued progress and development, and these are set out as the child's 'Next Steps'.
 This monitoring by key carers and parents enables continuity of challenge and development, both at nursery and at home.
 It also allows early identification of additional needs and specialist intervention, which may be helpful.

 Three times a year the key carer reviews every child’s longer term progress to report to parents at the parents’ evening.
 At this time both the parents and the key carer contribute to ‘My Unique Story’, which summarises your child’s progress in all 7 areas of the EYFS and sets out plans for her/his further development.
 In addition, the same format is used to produce the two year check, which is shared with the parents, health visitor and multi-agencies.

 believe that through this monitoring and regular review we really do help every